Indian Lane

 An autochrome photograph of Brush Creek before it feeds into Lake Hiwassee.

-An autochrome photograph of the wooden slab awnings on the south side of W. Malcom Lowry's residence.
+An autochrome photograph of W. Malcom Lowry's residence, taken from the north.
 Lowry was a Kansas City engineer at Henrici-Lowry Engineering Company.

 Pages